-4 The emphasis here is on the silence of all roosters until Peter denies at least three times.
+The emphasis here is on the silence of all roosters until Peter denies at least three times.
 This is actually the third prediction-the first is in John 13:36-38 and the second is in Luke 22:31-34.

-5 I take it that Jesus faced the full implications of the cross at this point-that He would be made sin, be separated from the Father-and the anguish of soul was so terrible that He almost died.
+I take it that Jesus faced the full implications of the cross at this point-that He would be made sin, be separated from the Father-and the anguish of soul was so terrible that He almost died.
 Luke 22:44 records that Jesus sweat blood, "great drops" of it-a rare condition that is usually fatal.
 Verse 43 records that an angel from heaven strengthened Him.
-I believe Hebrews 5:7 refers to this moment; Jesus cried out to be delivered from a premature death in the Garden, He had to get to the cross, and the Father sent an angel to strengthen Him.
+I believe Hebrews 5:7 refers to this moment; Jesus cried out to be delivered from a premature death in the Garden, He had to get to the cross, and the Father sent an and watch with me."
+39 And going a little farther He fell on His face and prayed saying, "My Father, if it is possible, let this cup pass me by; nevertheless not as I wish, but as you do."1 40 Then He comes to the disciples and finds them sleeping, and He says to Peter: "So, you (pl.) were not able to watch with me one hour!
+41 Watch and pray, so that you do not enter into temptation.
+The spirit on its part is willing, but the flesh is weak."
+42 And going away a second time He prayed saying, "My Father, if this cup cannot pass from me unless I drink it, let your will be done."2 43 And coming He finds them sleeping again, because their eyes had angel to strengthen Him.
 [Perhaps 1% of the Greek manuscripts, of objectively inferior quality, omit Luke 22:43-44.]

-6 How did Matthew know what Jesus prayed?
+1 How did Matthew know what Jesus prayed?
 It is not clear whether the "stone's throw" (Luke 22:41) refers to the nine, or the three, but even if the three were within earshot how much would they hear asleep?
 Did Jesus tell them after His resurrection?
 Or did the Holy Spirit simply reveal it?
 And how did they know about the blood if they were asleep?

-7 Notice that the second prayer is less 'desperate'-Jesus is getting the victory over His anguish.
-I believe the real battle was won in Gethsemane-the cross was just the mopping-up.
+Notice that the second prayer is less 'desperate'-Jesus is getting the victory over His anguish.
+I believe the real battle was won in Gethsemane-the cross was just the moppingup.